Skip to main content

 The same evidence base is blunt about the other side of the ledger.

 Domain validation.
 The system's own funnel study measured a 2.2% reply rate on email-first outreach.
 No model predicted that; production did.
-The operating response — shift qualified first touches toward calls and texts — came from measurement, not generation.
+The operating response, shifting qualified first touches toward calls and texts, came from measurement rather than generation.

 Reliability engineering.
 A daily automation run was missed silently and sits in the log as an open incident.
 Delivery webhooks, dormant integrations, observability gaps: the unglamorous operational tail is still human work.